suzannejmatthews/suzannejmatthews.github.io/_posts/2018-07-18-pi-image-instructions.markdown

 1. Using win32diskImager or similar, "read" the contents of the master node and save it onto your desktop.
 Name it `master.img` or similar.

 2. Next, insert a new 8 GB microSD card.
 Burn `master.img` onto the new microSD card using the "write" command.

 3. Once you are done, network together the worker node and the master node, by connecting them to a router.
 When rebooting your "cluster", ensure that the router comes up first, followed by the Pis.
 I like to boot my router, and then connect my Pis to power afterward.
 Alternatively, you can boot everything up together, and connect the ethernet cables after the router fully boots up.

-4. Let's determine if things are still working great.
+4. Let's double-check that MPI is still working as expected.
 Type in the following
    commands:
    {% highlight bash %}
    mkdir mpi_test && cd mpi_test
    ifconfig
    {% endhighlight %}

-5. Once you have your ip address from `ifconfig`, let's actually add it to a new file called `machinefile`.
-In the example that followed, assume that the ifconfig command returns `192.168.1.101`
+5. Once obtain your ip address using `ifconfig`, let's actually add it to a new file called `machinefile`.
+In the example that followed, we assume that the ifconfig command returns `192.168.1.101`

 6. {% highlight bash %}
    echo "192.168.1.101" > machinefile
    mpiexec -f machinefile -n 2 ~/mpich2-build/examples/cpi
    {% endhighlight %}
    You should get some output showing an approximation of pi.
 If you get here, celebrate!

 7. Next, we want to generate ssh keys.
 Go to the home directory and type in the following commands:
    {% highlight bash %}
    cd
    ssh-keygen -t rsa -C 'pi@raspberrypi'
    {% endhighlight %}
    Keep pressing enter to accept the defaults.
 Do NOT enter a passphrase!

 8. Login to your router (usually at `192.168.1.1`) and check the IP address of your worker node.
 Suppose the worker's IP is `192.168.1.102`.
 Ensure the node is reachable by using the ping command: `ping 192.168.1.102`

 9. If the node is reachable, let's now try and ssh into it:
    `ssh 192.168.1.102`.
 You wil get prompted for the passphrase.
 Just CTRL-C
     it for now.

 10. Next, type in the following command:
     {% highlight bash %}
     cd
     cat .ssh/id_rsa.pub | ssh 192.168.1.102 'cat >> .ssh/authorized_keys'
     {% endhighlight %}

     This will place the public key into the set of authorized keys for the worker node.

 11. Now, try and re-SSH into the worker: `ssh 192.168.1.102`.
 You should now be able to access it without a password!

 12. You should be now connected to the the worker node.
 Let's change its hostname.
 Type `sudo nano /etc/hostname` to launch the nano editor.
     Replace the hostname with something like `worker001`.
 Restart the machine